Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus.1 Thessalonians 5:16-18 NIV

-The above passage is from Paul’s concluding remarks in his first letter to the Thessalonian church, and it is sometimes easy to just race past it to finish up the letter.
+The above passage is from Paul’s concluding remarks in his first letter to the Thessalonian church.
+And it is sometimes easy to just race past it to finish up the letter.
 But I believe that is a big mistake.
-These three tiny verses have some very practical application in our daily lives, especially if we want to follow God’s desire concerning our character.
+These three tiny verses have some very practical applications in our daily lives.
+Especially if we want to follow God’s will concerning our character.
 Three simple directives that will make such a big difference in who we are.

-Rejoice always!
-I am sure you have know people who always seemed positive, who always see the good, who brighten your day whenever you encounter them.
+I am sure you have known people who always seemed positive.
+Who always see the good.
+And who brighten your day whenever you encounter them.
 God wants me to be one of those people.
 Not one who is wearing a mask and just pretending to rejoice.
 But one who just does.
 To have a heart that is always rejoicing in the Lord.

 This sounds impossible.
 And it is if you limit prayer to something that requires you to close your eyes, bow your head, and tell God what you want him to do for you.
 But prayer is so much more than that.
 Think of prayer simply as talking to God.
 Without all of the ritual that we so often seem to wrap around it.

 There is generally no need to bow your head, although there may be a time for that.
 Closing your eyes can be useful when you need to block out other distractions.
 But it may not be appropriate, especially if you are driving.
 Prayer should not be limited to making requests, treating God like a giant vending machine in the sky.
 Just talk to him, like you do your closest friend.
 That is how you will get to know him best.

 It is easy to be thankful when everything is going just right.
 It is quite another thing to be thankful when your life seems to be the subject of a country-western song.
 Dog died, the wife ran away, and the truck is broke.
 Hardly a day goes by that I don’t find something that is hard to be thankful for.